Cyanoxygen/cyanrepo/README.md

 # CyanRepo

-This is a thirc-party software repository built in personal interest, to provide some unavailable packages in the Official AOSC Tree.
+This is a third-party software repository built in personal interest, to provide some unavailable packages in the Official AOSC Tree.

 Some packages are the proprietary version of a open source software, <!-- like Visual Studio Code --> some are fork of an open source software, and others are totally proprietary.